Managing Signs of Distress

-Studio 3's Managing Signs of Stress (formerly Managing Challenging Behaviour or MCB) course is a three-day BILD-accredited programme which promotes a person-centred approach to crisis management.
+Studio 3's Managing Signs of Stress (formerly Managing Challenging Behaviour or MCB) course is a three-day BILD-certified programme which promotes a person-centred approach to crisis management.
 Our philosophy is to approach behaviours of concern in a gentle and dignified way by providing a better understanding and insight into what causes an individual to become distressed, and through the use of low arousal approaches and gentle physical skills.
 In essence, we provide de-escalation training which not only seeks to control crisis situations, but avoid them altogether.

 We provide physical interventions training as a template on how to manage violence and aggression, whilst working to reduce the unnecessary use of physical restraint amongst carers and family members alike.
 Our trainers work with course participants to tailor the course to suit the needs of individual services, and to ensure the needs of these services are met.